-When USB is connected for charging and every time you press a button during that time, the following pop-up notification appears:
+When you connect USB for charging and every time you press a button during charging, the following pop-up notification appears:

-In watch view, dive views (but not during dives), and during dives a yellow 'Battery low' pop-up appears (see below) when there is less than 3 (three) hours left from battery time.
-If you press any button the pop-up disappears.
+In watch view and dive views (when on surface and during dives), a yellow 'Battery low' pop-up appears (see below) when there is less than three hours left from battery time.
+If you press any button, the pop-up disappears.

-When the time left decreases to 2 (two) hours a 'Recharge needed' red pop-up notification appears.
+When the time left decreases to two hours, a 'Recharge needed' red pop-up notification appears if you are on the surface.
 The red pop-up will stay on the screen on top of everything else and you cannot make it disappear until the device is charged or you change to time view.
-In case of scuba diving, when the charge level drops below 2 (two) hours, you cannot start a dive with Suunto D5.
-For freediving the limit is 30 minutes.
+In case of scuba diving, when the charge level drops below two hours, you cannot start a dive with Suunto D5.
+For freediving, the limit is 30 minutes.